Cunuduh/lyra/README.md

 # Lyra - Audio to LRC Converter

-Lyra is an open-source command-line tool that converts audio files to LRC (synchronized lyrics) format using the Whisper automatic speech recognition model.
+Lyra is an open-source command-line tool that converts audio files to LRC (synchronized lyrics) format using speech-to-text transcription.
+It supports both Whisper and Google Gemini models for transcription, and it can isolate vocals from the audio using Demucs.

 ## Features

 - Automatic speech-to-text transcription using either:
-  - Whisper large-v3-turbo model (default)
+  - Whisper large-v3-turbo model
-  - Google Gemini 2.0 Pro model
+  - Google Gemini 2.5 Pro model (default)
 - Automatic vocal isolation using Demucs
-- Supports standard LRC and enhanced LRC (eLRC) formats (Whisper only)
+- Supports standard LRC and enhanced LRC (eLRC) formats
 - GPU acceleration when available (CUDA)
 - Metadata support (title, artist, album, lyricist)
-- Word-level timestamp accuracy (Whisper only)
+- Word-level timestamp accuracy

 ## Installation